Debrecen International Airport: Bus

 Buses Airport1 and Airport2 are operated by the local public transport company, called Debreceni Közlekedési Vállalat (DKV).
 Airport1 runs between the airport and the main train station of Debrecen, where connections are available to local, regional and international buses, trams and trains, while Airport2 runs between the Airport and the northern end of the city.
 The schedule of the buses are matched with the departure and arrival times of the planes at the airport, serving all inbound and outbound flights and can be used with any of the regular DKV tickets or passes.

 A direct bus connection was established in March 2016 between Nagyvárad (Oradea) and Debrecen International Airport.
 The schedule is matched with the arrival and departure times of the planes.

-Road

-The street leading to the airport terminal is accessible from Route 47 only.
-Passengers arriving at the airport can get to their destinations by taxi for a fix tariff within city limits.

 Train

 The airport has a recently reconstructed direct rail connection, but it is used for freight moving only.
-It will be made suitable for passenger traffic only if there will be a reasonable demand for the construction sometime in the future.
+It will be made suitable for passenger traffic only if there is a reasonable demand for the construction sometime in the future.